shoelace-style/shoelace/docs/resources/community.md

 - Ask for help
 - Share ideas and get feedback
 - Show the community what you're working on
-- Hang out with other designers, developers, and Shoelace users
+- Chat live with other designers, developers, and Shoelace fans

 <sl-button type="primary" href="https://discord.gg/mg8f26C" target="_blank">
   Join the Chat